ThKrypt/QualCoder/12-Imports-and-exports.md

 This is an option under the Project Menu > Exports.

 A codebook is a list of your codes.
 Each code memo should detail the reasons for the purpose of each code.
 The codebook can be exported to a text file.
 The codebook also shows the frequency of the codes used (from all coders).
-Example codebook output is shown below.
 As codes and categories are put in a tree like structure the double minus ‘–‘ indicates the subordinate codes and categories within a category.

 # Codebook import

 Import a codebook as a plain text (.txt) file or as a .csv file.
+Use two greater than symbols to separate category and code.

 ## Plain text